Crosstown Shootout: 2011 brawl and changes

 The 2011 game, a 76–53 Xavier victory, was disrupted at the end by a bench-clearing brawl.
 As a result of this brawl, Cincinnati and Xavier suspended 4 players each for a various number of games.
 The Cincinnati Enquirer reported on May 22, 2012, that due to the brawl, the game would be held at U.S. Bank Arena for the next two seasons.
 The continuation of the series beyond the 2013–14 season would depend on the behavior of the players and fans.
 On June 14, 2012, both schools held a joint press conference at the National Underground Railroad Freedom Center announcing that the annual rivalry will now be called "Skyline Chili Crosstown Classic."

-On May 13, 2014, after a two-year series at U.S. Bank Arena, the two rivals announced at a joint press conference that they would return to playing their annual men's basketball game on-campus, ditching the moniker of Classic in the process and returning the series to its previous name of the Skyline Crosstown Shootout.
+On May 13, 2014, after a two-year series at Heritage Bank Center, the two rivals announced at a joint press conference that they would return to playing their annual men's basketball game on-campus, ditching the moniker of Classic in the process and returning the series to its previous name of the Skyline Crosstown Shootout.
 The agreement for the alternating home-and-home series was for ten years.
 The first game of the resumed series was held on February 18, 2015, during ESPN's Rivalry Week when Xavier hosted Cincinnati on December 12, 2015, at the Cintas Center.